spatineo/covidjson/docs/index.md

 description: GeoJSON profile for exchange of viral infections tests, contact tracing and regional statistics data
 ---

 A GeoJSON data model for exchanging data for viral infection tests, contact events used for contact tracing and regional infection statistics.
-The model is based on OGC/ISO Observations & measurements Standard ([O&M, ISO 19156](https://www.iso.org/standard/32574.html)) concepts.
+The model is based on OGC/ISO Observations & measurements Standard ([OGC O&M](https://www.ogc.org/standards/om), [ISO 19156](https://www.iso.org/standard/32574.html)) concepts.
 Created specifically for recording and exchanging data on SARS-CoV-2 infection tests, but likely applicable also to describing test data for detecting other infectious diseases too.

 The Observations and measurements defines a conceptual model for describing observation events and their results as geospatial features.
 This specification uses an early draft proposal version of the ISO 19156 Edition 2 data model currently under preparation in the [OGC O&M Standards Working Group](https://github.com/opengeospatial/om-swg).
 The O&M GeoJSON mapping follows the proposed [O&M GeoJSON encoding profile](https://github.com/opengeospatial/omsf-profile/tree/master/omsf-json) by Ilkka Rinne.